Gwadar Port: Gwadar Special Economic Zone

 The expanded port will be located near a 2,282-acre free trade area in Gwadar which is being modelled on the lines of the Special Economic Zones of China.
 The 2000 acre of land was leased to Chinese Company in November 2015 for the construction of Gwadar Economic Zone., while construction of the project began on 20 June 2016.
 The special economic zone is expected to employ approximately 40,000 people, with possibility for future expansion.

 The special economic zone will include manufacturing zones, logistics hubs, warehouses, and display centres.
 Business established in the special economic zone will be exempt from Pakistani income, sales, and federal excise taxes for 23 years.
 Contractors and subcontractors associated with China Overseas Port Holding Company will be exempt from such taxes for 20 years, while a 40-year tax holiday will be granted for imports of equipment, materials, plants, machinery, appliances and accessories that are to be for construction of Gwadar Port and special economic zone.

 The special economic zone will be completed in three phases.
 By 2025, it is envisaged that manufacturing and processing industries will be developed, while further expansion of the zone is intended to be complete by 2030.
 On 10 April 2016, talking to The Washington Post, Zhang Baozhong, chairman of China Overseas Port Holding Company said that his company could spend a total of $4.5 billion on roads, power, hotels and other infrastructure for the industrial zone, which he said would be open to non-Chinese companies.
 The company also plans to build an international airport and power plant for Gwadar.

 Saudi Arabia has promised to build US$10 billion oil refinery at Gwadar Port in 2019.

+Pakistan expressed its desire for China to include additional projects within the framework of the China-Pakistan Economic Corridor (CPEC), encompassing areas such as energy, climate change, electricity transmission, and tourism.
+However, Beijing displayed limited interest in this request.
+Furthermore, Beijing declined Islamabad's proposal to construct a 500-kilovolt transmission line from Gwadar port to the national electricity grid in Karachi.